dresnite/easyui/README.md

 EasyUI is an intuitive and easy-to-use form library for PocketMine-MP.
 Designed to let you focus on your project and not on how the library works.

+(*) This library is under development and thus might have backwards compatibility breaking changes without any prior notice.

 ## Code examples

 ### General rules